Cracking Quest Part 2: Puzzles & Problem-Solving and Creative Comprehension

 This helps your child build number fluency, estimation and reasoning.
 These skills are all useful when working through unfamiliar maths-style questions in the Quest assessment.

 Quest Admissions tests can vary by school, and that’s where many families feel lost.
-Atom breaks preparation down into simple, predictable steps so your child knows exactly what to expect for their target school’s exam.
+Atom helps break preparation down into simple steps, so your child can build the skills and confidence needed for success.